-Our hounds are kept in the homes of our foster families in the time interval between rescue and the time they go into their adoptive homes.
+Our hounds are kept in the homes of our foster families in the time interval between retirement and the time they go into their adoptive homes.
 American Greyhound provides all veterinary care and medication, a crate for your foster hound, and any special things he or she may need.
 The fosters provide them with food, a roof over their heads and lots of love and attention.
 It is a tremendous way to make a huge difference in the life of a greyhound.

 Obviously, the ultimate goal of American Greyhound is to find our hounds a wonderful home to live out their lives as a pet.
 Greyhounds make wonderful family pets.
 They are surprisingly low energy dogs who are happy to lounge around the house for hours on end.
 That being said, they are likewise always ready for a walk or a run around the back yard.